 The gypsy queen of rock ‘n’ roll — and of fashion — will celebrate her 70th birthday on May 26, just three months after MusiCares will honor her as Person of the Year.
-2018 will also mark the fortieth anniversary of the first two albums released by her legendary band, Fleetwood Mac.
-Putting all these landmarks in a poignant light, the band has hinted that their upcoming reunion for a global tour might be Fleetwood Mac’s last.
+2018 also marks the fortieth anniversary of the first two albums released by her legendary band, Fleetwood Mac.
+Putting all these landmarks in a poignant light, the band has hinted that their upcoming reunion for a global tour might be their last.

 The band formed in 1967 and quickly set themselves apart with their inimitable instrumentation combined with lyrics about deepest heartbreak and hope.
 Warm and raspy, Stevie Nicks’ signature singing style is now iconic along with her singular fashion sense.
 Many have credited her with inventing the folksy, bohemian-inspired style that spread like wildfire through the ’60s and ’70s, and which is as hot on the runways now as ever.